-At Toothworks Dental Clinics, our endodontist offers the following treatments.
+At Toothworks Dental Clinics, our endodontist can offer the following treatments.

 During a root canal procedure, the endodontist removes the damaged pulp of your tooth, including blood vessels and nerves.

-Next, they will thoroughly clean the space and fill it with medicated dental materials.
+Next, they will clean the space and fill it with medicated dental materials.

-After a root canal, your dentist will restore the tooth with a dental filling, which is usually followed by a crown to strengthen the tooth and prevent further breakdown.
+After a root canal, your dentist can restore the tooth with a dental filling, which is usually followed by a crown to strengthen the tooth and prevent further breakdown.

-If you've already had a root canal and you're experiencing issues again, the endodontist will reopen your tooth and remove the filling that was placed during the first procedure.
+If you've already had a root canal and you're experiencing issues again, the endodontist may reopen your tooth and remove the filling that was placed during the first procedure.

-The endodontist then carefully examines the tooth, looking for additional canals or new infection.
+The endodontist then examines the tooth, looking for additional canals or new infections.

 Endodontic surgery can be used to locate small fractures or hidden canals previously undetected on x-rays during the initial treatment.